alexander-tereshin/car_price_prediction_tg_bot/README.md

 Methods
 ---

-#### Single Item Prediction
-* Initiate the car price prediction process for a single item.
+- `Single Item Prediction:` Initiate the car price prediction process for a single item.
 Follow the prompts to provide information about the car.
-#### Batch Prediction
-* Initiate the car prices prediction process for a batch of items.
+- `Batch Prediction:` Initiate the car prices prediction process for a batch of items.
 Upload a CSV file with car entities.
-#### Rating
-* View statistics, including the average rating and usage statistics.
+- `Rating:` View statistics, including the average rating and usage statistics.
-#### Information
-* Get information about the bot.
+- `Information:` Get information about the bot.
-#### Help
-* Display the help message.
+- `Help:` Display the help message.

 License
 ---